ignc-research/3D-dynamic-object-localization-ros/README.md

 # ros-tracking-robot-human-3d

-This repo contains the docker container deployment for detection and localizing humand and robots in 3D.
+This repo contains the workspace to run the docker container deployment for detecting robots in 2D using the YOLO v3 algorithm. he 2D detection results are processed with the depth data to localize the robots in 3D.
+The human detection and tracking in 3D is produced by the pre-implemented human tracking service of the ZED2 camera.

-To install the software, clone the repository and follow the below instructions:
+To run the ROS dynamic object localization softwarre, clone the repository and follow the below instructions:

+## Trained model weights:
+Download the trained model weights stored in the following tubit cloud link: https://tubcloud.tu-berlin.de/s/wTFCLeg6P9dFXKq

+## MMCV wheel (built from source):
+Download the python wheel file from the following tubit cloud link: https://tubcloud.tu-berlin.de/s/GAdrobXJ6zJ93Hx

+## PYTORCH wheel (built from source):
+Download the python wheel file from the following tubit cloud link: https://tubcloud.tu-berlin.de/s/9TcyHfii3JWt3q4

+## Execution and Configuration
+During the first execution with the human tracking service enabled, the ZED SDK downloads an AI model for the ZED 2 camera and configures it at runtime.
+The ROS workspace is structured withing the following roslaunch file: tracking_humans_and_robots_3d/launch/zed_people_robot_tracking.launch to enable/disable the 2D and 3D visualizations in RVIZ, start the ZED2 camera, start the detector node use this command: nano zed_catkin_ws/src/tracking_humans_and_robots_3d/launch/zed_people_robot_tracking.launch

+## Disable/Enable Human Tracking

+You can disable the robot tracking in the zed_people_robot_tracking launch file.

+You can also disable the ros visualisation by changing the corresponding parameter in the same launch file.
+To disable/enable the human tracking service provided by the ZED2, you have to open the file located in "ros-tracking-robot-human-3d/zed_catkin_ws/src/zed-ros-wrapper/zed_wrapper/launch/zed2.launch" and change the obj_hum_det parameter to true/false.

+## Human detection and tracking performance
+from the ros-tracking-robot-human-3d directory you can run this command: nano ros-tracking-robot-human-3d/zed_catkin_ws/src/zed-ros-wrapper/zed_wrapper/params/zed2.yaml to manipulate the human tracking and detection performances.
+These list of models are available to choose from:
+- 0 : MULTI_CLASS_BOX
+- 1 : MULTI_CLASS_BOX_ACCURATE
+- 2 : HUMAN_BODY_FAST
+- 3 : HUMAN_BODY_ACCURATE
 ## Building your own image:

 ## to build your docker image:

-	sudo docker build -t hichdh/ws-thesis-final:1.0.0 .
+	sudo docker build -t custom-image:1.0.0 .
 ### to run your docker container:

-	sudo docker run -it --runtime nvidia --gpus all --net=host --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp.X11-unix:rw hichdh/ws-thesis-final:1.0.0 /bin/bash
+	sudo docker run -it --runtime nvidia --gpus all --net=host --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp.X11-unix:rw custom-image:1.0.0 /bin/bash

 ### to delete all docker related files:

 	sudo docker system prune --all --volumes --force

-## Downloading the image from docker hub

-	sudo docker pull hichdh/ws-thesis-final:1.0.0

 ## To start tracking robots and humans run this command inside the container

 	roslaunch tracking_humans_and_robots_3d zed_people_robot_tracking.launch

-## First execution:

-An AI model for the ZED 2 camera needs to be downloaded first.
-You can disable the robot tracking in the zed_people_robot_tracking launch file.

-Use this command to enable/disable robot tracking: nano tracking_humans_and_robots_3d/launch/zed_people_robot_tracking.launch

-You can also disable the ros visualisation by changing the corresponding parameter in the same launch file.

-## Second execution:

-After the model is downloaded the ZED2 YOLO model for human tracking is downloaded and configured for the hardware settings.

-## Disable human tracking service

-To disable/enable the human tracking service provided by the ZED2, you have to open the file located in "ros-tracking-robot-human-3d/zed_catkin_ws/src/zed-ros-wrapper/zed_wrapper/launch/zed2.launch" and change the obj_hum_det parameter to true/false.

-from the ros-tracking-robot-human-3d directory you can run this command: nano ros-tracking-robot-human-3d/zed_catkin_ws/src/zed-ros-wrapper/zed_wrapper/launch/zed2.launch to manipulate the human tracking detection parameters.

 ## Common issues:
 ## X11 screen error:
 ### run this command to disable the display control management:

-	sudo xhost +local:root
+	sudo xhost +

-### In case rviz can't access display then please check the assigned display number with the help of the following command:
+### In case rviz can't access the display then check the assigned display number with this command:
 	xauth info
 ### and then run:
 	export DISPLAY=:"display_number"